Music of Paraguay

-The folkloric traditional music of Paraguay is the Paraguayan polka and the Guarania.
-The Paraguayan polka comes from polka of Czech origin; that was danced for the first time in Asunción, on November 27, 1858.
-The guarania was created by the Paraguayan musician José Asunción Flores, in January 1925, after experiencing different arrangements with the old Paraguayan musical theme "Ma'erãpa reikuaase".
-Paraguay also has classical music and popular music consisting of rock and jazz music.
-The folk music uses a range of different instruments some of which include the Spanish guitar and the European harp.
+The music of Paraguay includes a variety of traditional, popular, and classical musical styles.
+The most famous forms of traditional music include Paraguayan polka and Guarania.
+The Paraguayan polka developed from the polka of Czech origin, while the guarania was created by the Paraguayan musician José Asunción Flores in the 1920s.
+The guitar and the Paraguayan harp are prominent instruments in the country's musical traditions.
+Popular music in Paraguay includes genres such as rock and jazz.
+The country's classical music tradition includes composers who have combined European musical techniques with Paraguayan and Indigenous musical influences.

 Overview

 The polka presents numerous variations on a similar rhythmic pattern, which are known as: Polka song, Galopa, Polka valseada, Polka popó, Polka jekutu, Polka kyre'y, Polka syryry, Purahéi jahe'o, Kyre'y, Chamamé, among other.
-Another rhythm created by the fusion of rhythms is called "Avanzada", which in 1977 was elaborated by the Paraguayan musician Oscar Nelson Safuán.
+Another rhythm it created by the fusion of rhythms is called "Avanzada", which in 1977 was elaborated by the Paraguayan musician Oscar Nelson Safuán.

-The modern rhythms reached Paraguay in the 50s, with the importation of electronic instruments that began to use dance orchestras.
-Mainly in the 1970s, latin music, rock music, pop, dance, protest song, cumbia, among others, were developed.
+The modern rhythms reached Paraguay in the 1950s, with the importation of electronic instruments that began to use dance orchestras.
+Mainly in the 1970s, latin music, rock music, pop, dance, protest song, cumbia (cachaca), among others, were developed.
 Currently there is also a growing scene of latin music, folklore, hiphop, blues music, jazz, rock, electronic music, ethnic, reggae, and other genres.

 The Paraguayan polka combines ternary and binary rhythms, where as the European only uses binary.
 The most famous style of music is Guarania, created by the Paraguayan musician José Asunción Flores in 1926.
 The Guarania accomplishes this by using a combination of slow rhythms and melodies of melancholia character.
 Other popular genres of traditional music in Paraguay are the zarzuela and the "Paraguayan Songs", which are derived from the Paraguayan polka.
 Examples of Paraguayan Guarania are Juan B. Mora – Imposible, Duo Ñamandu – Che Rope'a Vype, Lorenzo Perez – Mi Dicha Lejana, Los Indianos – Mis Noches Sin Ti and others.
 The greatest influence outside Paraguay was Luís Alberto del Paraná y su Trío Los Paraguayos.
 There was a time in the 1950s when most of the LP's of Latin American music in the shops in London were by that group.
 The guaranía mentioned above is a slow-to-medium style.
 The more lively music is called "polka paraguaya".
 Both styles are based on the 6/8 rhythm.
 Paraguayan songs tend to be sung in Guaraní or a mixture of Guaraní and Spanish.
 Music of a strongly Paraguayan character is also heard in the Argentine provinces of Misiones, Formosa and Corrientes, across the River Paraná from Paraguay itself.
 Drag artist Usha Didi Gunatita used popular music in her early performances at bars such as Stop, Trauma or Playboy.